HzaCode/Huez/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you have ideas, suggestions, or bug reports, please feel free to open an Issue or submit a Pull Request.

+This project is committed to fostering an open and welcoming environment.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 <div align="center">

 ---

-### 🎯 Scientific Visualization Made Better
+**Making Scientific Visualization Simpler and More Robust.**

-**⭐ Star us on GitHub if Huez saves your time!**
+**⭐ Star us on GitHub if Huez saves you time!**

 </div>